duneanalytics/docs/docs/reference/dune-v2/index.md

 1. A scalable column oriented database (in contrast to PostgreSQL’s row oriented approach)
 2. Dune’s new query engines, Dune SQL and [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html).

-For more on the why behind Dune V2, be sure to read the post from our CTO (to be published in the coming weeks)!
+For more on the why behind Dune V2, be sure to [read the post from our CTO](https://dune.com/blog/introducing-dune-sql)!

 ## New Database